 Huge advances are being made in technology every year, and I personally can't get enough.
 One of my favourite gadgets, my Roomba, is a godsend.
 I love telling others that my robot is vaccuming for me.
 It just sounds so...futuristic.

 The world of financial technology can be just as exciting and futuristic.
-FinTech — short for Financial Technology — refers to technological innovations in the financial sector, which includes banking, investing and cryptocurrencies.
+Fintech — short for financial technology — refers to technological innovations in the financial sector, which includes banking, investing and cryptocurrencies.

 In the past, investing in the stock market had a massive barrier to entry.
 You needed tens of thousands in savings before an investment firm would team you up with a broker.
 It wasn't because it's difficult to invest with a small amount of money.
 It was because investment firms pursued big commissions, which they were less likely to come by working with middle class investors.

-One of the biggest names in the Robo-Advisor game is Betterment .
-Their basic "Digital" package allows you to access their services for $0 down.
-They break down a customized plan for your age and income to help meet your goals with retirement, a safety net, and general investing.
+One of the biggest names in the automated investing game is Betterment .
+Betterment's basic "Digital" package allows you to access its services for $0 down.
+It breaks down a customized plan for your age and income to help meet your goals with retirement, a safety net and general investing.

 "Betterment realized that I was not going to reach my goal of $20,000-$30,000 in the next 2-3 years, based on what I was depositing...So then, I increased the deposit every time I got paid."
 She isn't just saving money.
 She is making significant gains on all of her accounts.

 You can set your money and forget it, and never get any phone calls or questions from a financial advisor.
-But just in case anything goes wrong, Robo-Advisors like Betterment, Schwab Intelligent Porfolios and WealthSimple employ well-educated and friendly customer service teams available in case you need to speak with a human.
+But just in case anything goes wrong, robo-advisors like Betterment, Schwab Intelligent Porfolios and WealthSimple employ well-educated and friendly customer service teams available in case you need to speak with a human.

-Robo-Advisors will quite literally do the leg work for you while you're spending your time working, hanging out with friends, and — yes — sleeping.
+Robo-advisors will quite literally do the leg work for you while you're spending your time working, hanging out with friends, and — yes — sleeping.